Weekly Goals 2026: 07

 Goals for the week:

-• I did post my book reviews for May
+• I wrote up my January book reviews

-• I did my [community profile] getyourwordsout check-in: 1666 words written in May, bringing the ytd total to 58483
+• I did my [community profile] getyourwordsout check in: 12542 words

 Tracked habits: